bobleesj/composition-analyzer-featurizer/_sources/app.rst.txt

 **Option 4.
 Match** - match ``.cif`` files in a folder against an Excel file by the "Entry" column.

 **Option 5.
-Merge** - combine two Excel files based on the "Entry" column.
+Merge** - combine two Excel/CSV files based on the "Entry" column.

+This is useful when you want to enrich composition-based features from the CAF App output with structure-based features from the `SAF App <https://github.com/bobleesj/structure-analyzer-featurizer-app>`_.